jlonge4/mychatGPT/ReadMe.md

-# RAG Agent: PDF Assistant 🚀🤖
+# RAG Agent: Document Assistant 🚀🤖

 This project has evolved from a simple PDF chatbot to a sophisticated RAG (Retrieval-Augmented Generation) agent capable of accessing conversation history, retrieving context, summarizing documents, and answering follow-up questions based on user queries and intent detection.